 Profit-Sharing Plan Participants Lawsuit

-Several employees of SS&C Technologies and former employees of DST Systems are filing claims against the firms, claiming violations of the Employee Retirement Plan Security Act (ERISA) in relation to an investment in the firm’s 401(k) profit-sharing plan, White, Graham, Buckley & Carr are representing the employees, which was featured in a Kansas City Business Journal article, DST faces class action over profit-sharing plan.
+Several employees of SS&C Technologies and former employees of DST Systems are filing claims against the firms, claiming violations of the Employee Retirement Plan Security Act (ERISA) in relation to an investment in the firm’s 401(k) profit-sharing plan, White, Graham, Buckley & Carr are representing the employees, which was featured in a Kansas City Business Journal article about how DST faces numerous claims over the handling of its profit-sharing plan.

-Learn more about our class action work to address the damages caused by the DST Profit-Sharing Case here.Contact Us
+Learn more about our work to address the damages caused by the DST Profit-Sharing Case here.Contact Us

 Our attorneys are currently working with former employees of DST Systems to recover damages stemming from the profit-sharing case, including claims of: